junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

     :width: 300
     :align: center

-* The Bosch IoT Hub comprises open source components developed in the Eclipse IoT ecosystem and other communities, and uses :blue:`Eclipse Hono` as its foundation.

-* Utilizing Hono is essential to take care of a large amount of connected vehicles due to its scalability, security and reliability.

-* The Bosch IoT Hub is available as a free plan for evaluation purposes.
+The Bosch IoT Hub comprises open source components developed in the Eclipse IoT ecosystem and other communities, and uses :blue:`Eclipse Hono` as its foundation.
+Utilizing Hono is essential to deal with a large amount of connected vehicles due to its scalability, security and reliability.
+The Bosch IoT Hub is available as a free plan for evaluation purposes.
 The following steps describe how to create a free Bosch IoT Hub instance.

 1. If you don't have a Bosch ID, register one `here <https://identity-myprofile.bosch.com/ui/web/registration>`_ and activate your ID through the registered E-Mail.

 2. Go to the `main page <https://www.bosch-iot-suite.com/>`_ and click "Sign-in" and finish signing-up for a Bosch IoT Suite account.
 Then you would be directed to the "Service Subscriptions" page.

 3. In the "Service Subscriptions" page, you can add a new subscription by clicking "+ New Subscription".
-Then it direct you to `Product Selection Page <https://accounts.bosch-iot-suite.com/subscriptions/product-selection>`_ that shows you what services can be offered.
-Click "Bosch IoT Hub".
+Then it would direct you to `Product Selection Page <https://accounts.bosch-iot-suite.com/subscriptions/product-selection>`_ that shows you what services can be offered.
+Choose "Bosch IoT Hub".

 4. Then select "Free Plan" and name your Bosch IoT Hub instance.
-The name should be unique (e.g., kuksa-tut-jun) and click "Subscribe".
+The name should be unique (e.g., `kuksa-tut-jun`) and click "Subscribe".

-5. After you will see your subscription details.
+5. After that, you would see your subscription details.
 Click "Subscribe" again to finish the subscription process.

 6. Now you would be in `Service Subscriptions Page <https://accounts.bosch-iot-suite.com/subscriptions>`_.
 It would take a minute or two for your instance to change its status from "Provisioning" to "Active".
 Make sure the status is "Active" by refreshing the page.